The 2023 Pre-College Programs are available during these two-week sessions:

 1 Credit Status: Open Save this Course View Saved Courses

 Gain a broad understanding of surgery, including historical milestones in the field, surgical anatomy, pre- and post- operative patient care, subspecialties within the field, and surgical technology.
-Complete daily modules, including lecture content and activities which provide opportunities to apply your understanding of course materials.
+Complete daily modules, including lecture content and activities, such as a fetal pig dissection, which provide opportunities to apply your understanding of course materials.
 This program is designed to engage your interest in a diverse set of medical careers ranging from surgery and nursing to biomedical engineering.

 Prerequisite: Background in Biology is strongly recommended.